kenwdelong/docker-grafana-graphite/README.md

 ports to whatever you want by changing left side number in the `-p` parameters.
 Find more details about mapping ports in the [Docker documentation](http://docs.docker.io/use/port_redirection/#port-redirection).

+#### Testing ####
+Run the test script in the test-grafana directory.
+Then go to port 80 on the container, log in as admin/admin, and create a chart that looks at `stats/counters/example/statsd/counter/changed/count`.
+You should see the graph working there.

 #### External Volumes ####
 External volumes can be used to customize graphite configuration and store data out of the container.